Common Application

 Admissions Notification

-Spring transfers will receive admissions decisions at the end of November; Fall transfers will receive notifications at the end of June.
+Spring transfers will receive admissions decisions by the end of November; Fall transfers will receive notifications by the middle of June.

 A transfer credit evaluation is completed as part of the application process and will be made available to admitted students prior to their tuition deposit deadline.
 To ensure timely review, please submit all official transcripts, course syllabi, and Transfer Student - College Credit Evaluation Form by the application deadline.